pengqun/awesome-documentation/README.md

   - [Asciidoctor](https://github.com/asciidoctor/asciidoctor) - A fast, open source, Ruby-based text processor for parsing AsciiDoc® into a document model and converting it to output formats such as HTML 5, DocBook 5, manual pages, PDF, EPUB 3, and other formats.
 - [reStructuredText](https://www.sphinx-doc.org/en/master/usage/restructuredtext/index.html) - The default plaintext markup language used by Sphinx.
 - DocBook - an XML schema for writing books and manuals about technical subjects.
+- [LaTeX](https://www.latex-project.org/) - A document preparation system.
+- [Pandoc](https://pandoc.org/) - A universal document converter, which can convert files from one markup format into another.

 ### DocOps